ogrisel/dlclass-pytorch/slides/nlp-recurrent-networks/slides.md

 The internal representation of the model can better capture the meaning of a sequence than a simple Bag-of-Words.

+--

+The probability of the sequence now depends on the order of the words.

 ---
 ## Conditional Language Models